 The internet can help and encourage young people to help others.
 Here's how your child can get involved in volunteering

 During childhood and adolescence, young people tend to be preoccupied with fitting in and creating a niche for themselves, often jumping from hobby to hobby trying to find the right fit.
 Getting involved in a social cause can be an opportunity for young people to make friends, find a comfortable identity and fit into a supportive community.

-And volunteering has other benefits, too.
-There’s evidence for a link between social action and improved academic performance, and for young people at the beginning of their careers volunteering is a good way to gain useful skills in a rewarding environment.
+Volunteering has other benefits, too.
+There’s evidence of a link between social action and improved academic performance, and for young people at the beginning of their careers volunteering is a good way to gain useful skills in a rewarding environment.

 The internet is one way children can learn about a cause or campaign and it's a useful resource to both find out more, and to follow the progress of something they feel strongly about.
 Social media campaigns by charities and organisations, in particular, can often inspire young people to become engaged.

 Some people have criticised social media 'slacktivism', saying that changing your profile picture or reposting an infographic isn't really the same thing as working for change.
 Whatever you think of social media campaigns, though, they can be a good jumping off point to start thinking about volunteering.
 Even if your children are already aware of the issues associated with viral campaigns like the ice bucket challenge (which began to promote awareness of motor neurone disease, known as ALS in the USA), they might not have thought about the online and offline ways they could help out.
 If you're keen for your child to get involved, you could try mentioning it in the context of a trending topic online related to a good cause.

 Three ways to help your child volunteer